renytek13/Soft-Prompt-Generation/README.md

 ## Acknowledgements

 Our code is based on [CoOp and CoCoOp](https://github.com/KaiyangZhou/CoOp), [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning), and [PDA](https://github.com/BaiShuanghao/Prompt-based-Distribution-Alignment) repository.
-We thank the authors for releasing their code.
-If you use their model and code, please consider citing these works as well.
+We thank the authors for releasing their codes.
+If you use their codes, please consider citing these works as well.